Fourth Order Gravity, Scalar-Tensor-Vector Gravity, and Galaxy Rotation Curves: Conclusions

 \section{Conclusions}

-We found the general series solution to the biharmonic equation for the macroscopic gravitational potential.
+We found the general series solution to the biharmonic equation for the gravitational potential in the proposed fourth order gravity.
 We saw that the form of acceleration is very similar to that in STVG ~\cite{Moffat1} in vacuum.
 Then we investigated further if the form of acceleration matches inside the matter distribution also.
-What we find is that both the solutions match for the observed matter density profile of galaxies.
-Also, the value of the parameter $r_0$ in STVG~\cite{BrownsteinandMoffat} is of the order of $k$ in the theory of macroscopic media in general relativity~\cite{Zala2003}.
+What we find is that both the solutions may be successful candidates for the observed matter density profile of galaxies.
+As a consequence our fourth order gravity model is capable of explaining the observed rotation curves.

-While we have not offered an analogous estimate for $M_0$ (equivalently $K$ or $G_{\infty}$), it is clear that $M_0$ also has to follow from microscopic considerations, since $k$ is the only new parameter that appears in the biharmonic equation.
-A suggestive estimate may be obtained by rewriting the biharmonic equation by taking the fourth order term to the right : \beq \nabla^2\phi=4\pi\mu(r) G \left(1 + \frac{\nabla^{4}\phi}{4\pi G k^{2} \mu(r)}\right) \eeq The correction to $G$ on the right hand is of the order $1/k^2 r^2$ which as we seen above is of order unity in the region of interest, thus suggesting that $M$ is comparable to $M_0$, as assumed for explaining observations.